-There are plenty of digital nomad “hubs” all over the world these days (and we’ll get to those in just a moment).
+There are plenty of digital nomad 'hubs' all over the world these days.
 These are places where digital nomads congregate because they offer everything we need and love.
-Go to any of these places, sign up at a coworking space, and you’ll make like-minded digital nomad friends in a jiffy.
+Go to any of these places, join the Facebook groups or sign up at a coworking space, and you’ll make like-minded digital nomad friends in a jiffy.

 The Best Locations for Remote Workers

-If you ask seasoned digital nomads about best locations for remote working travelers to make a temporary home in, you might be surprised at how often a handful of specific places come up.
-The list will almost definitely start with
+If you ask seasoned digital nomads about the best locations for travelers with remote jobs to make a temporary home in, you might be surprised at how often a handful of specific places come up.

 - Fast and (mostly) stable internet connection